Mith13/Graphs-isomorphism/README.md

 # Graphs-isomorphism

-Testing implementation of searching for all graph isomorphisms of hugenholtz diagrams.
+Testing implementation of searching for all graph isomorphisms of Hugenholtz diagrams.
-Use the ideas of Mckay and his practical graph isomorphism algorithm without any automorphism pruning see (<a href="https://arxiv.org/pdf/1301.1493.pdf" target="_blank">`arXiv:1301.1493`</a>)
+Use the ideas of McKay and his practical graph isomorphism algorithm without any automorphism pruning see (<a href="https://arxiv.org/pdf/1301.1493.pdf" target="_blank">`arXiv:1301.1493`</a>).
+One difference is the estimation of number of degrees because Hugenholtz diagrams can have multiple edges for the same pair of vertices.
+The PseudoEdge class was created because of this see (Graph.h).

 ## Example